Adaptive quantile estimation in deconvolution with unknown error distribution: Introduction

 for some $U_n\to\infty$.
-As the very first step we will show that this estimator is indeed well-defined with overwhelming probability.
+We will show as the very first step that $\widetilde f_b$ is indeed integrable with overwhelming probability and when not, we define $\widetilde q_{\tau}$ to be the empirical $\tau$-quantile of the observations $Y_j$'s.
 In this work we pursue the analysis for error distributions whose characteristic function decays polynomially.
-As shown by \cite{fan1991}, these so-called ordinary smooth errors lead to mildly ill-posed estimation problems.
-They are mathematically more challenging than the so-called super-smooth errors, which we discuss briefly in Section \ref{SecDisc}.
+As shown by Fan \cite{fan1991}, these so-called ordinary smooth errors lead to mildly ill-posed estimation problems.
+They are mathematically more challenging than the so-called super-smooth errors, which we discuss briefly in Section~\ref{SecDisc}.

-Although the literature on deconvolution problems is extensive and very broad, the problem of adaptive deconvolution with unknown measurement errors was addressed only recently, see \cite{comte2011data,Johannes2010} and \cite{kappus2012} for adaptive density estimation with unknown error distributions in the model selection framework.
-Minimax results and other properties for non-adaptive methods are given by \cite{neumann1997effect}, \cite{meister2004effect}, \cite{neumann2007deconvolution}, \cite{delaigle2008deconvolution}, \cite{johannes2009deconvolution} among others.
-To the best of our knowledge, the problem of quantile estimation in deconvolution was considered only in \cite{hall2008estimation}.
+Although the literature on deconvolution problems is extensive and very broad, the problem of adaptive deconvolution with unknown measurement errors was addressed only recently, see Comte and Lacour \cite {comte2011data}, Johannes and Schwarz \cite{Johannes2010} and Kappus \cite{kappus2012} for adaptive density estimation with unknown error distributions in the model selection framework.
+Minimax results and other properties for nonadaptive methods are given by Neumann \cite {neumann1997effect,neumann2007deconvolution}, Meister \cite {meister2004effect}, Delaigle, Hall and Meister \cite{delaigle2008deconvolution}, Johannes \cite {johannes2009deconvolution} among others.
+To the best of our knowledge, the problem of quantile estimation in deconvolution was considered only in Hall and Lahiri \cite{hall2008estimation}.
 They have constructed a quantile estimator for the case of known error distributions by inverting the distribution function estimator, without proposing an adaptive bandwidth choice.
-As we shall establish, the error of the quantile estimator \eqref{eq:DefEst} is directly related to that of the distribution function estimator (cf. the error representation \rf{taylor} below).
+As we shall establish, the error of the quantile estimator (\ref{eqDefEst}) is directly related to that of the distribution function estimator (cf. the error representation (\ref {eqtaylor}) below).
 Yet, the general analysis of the latter was not clear before.